Will energy prices go down?

 Written byJosh Jackman

-Energy prices have risen massively over the past couple of years.
+Energy prices have risen massively over the past couple of years, and are expected to stay high for the rest of the 2020s.

 The energy crisis has caused distress and hardship all over the country, with millions thrust into fuel poverty and countless households having to make painful cuts to get by.